-Schofield Watch Company is a brand known for its luxury watches based in Sussex and England.
-English watchmakers are few and far between but at the forefront of this growing industry stands Schofield with a sincere message and compelling products.
+Schofield is a brand known for its luxury watches based in Sussex, England.
+British watchmakers are few and far between but at the forefront of this growing industry Schofield stands with a sincere message and compelling products.

 Giles Ellis and his English brand